andrewdavidmackenzie/flow/docs/running/flowr.md

   -V, --version                      Print version information
 ```

-Similarly to [flowc](flowc.md), in order to locate libraries used in flow execution, `flowr` needs to know where to
+Similarly to [flowc](flowc.md), in order to locate libraries used in flow execution, `flowrcli` needs to know where to
 locate them.
 As for flowc, this can be done using the `$FLOW_LIB_PATH` environment variable, or one or more instance
 of the `-L, --libdir <LIB_DIR|BASE_URL>` option.